-Objective 5: Minimise Marine Pollution
+Theme 5: Objective 5: Minimise Marine Pollution

-Action 1: Undertake surveillance of ships to ensure there is no discharge of waste or ballast in Niuean waters and fine polluters.
+Action 1: Undertake surveillance of ships to ensure there is no discharge of waste or ballast and fine polluters in Niuean waters.

 Action 2: Maintain an active Oil Spill Contingency Plan with appropriate well-maintained equipment held in Niue.